techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-video-language-changers-to-make-your-videos-accessible.md

 ## Part 2\.
 Some Basic Guidelines To Perform Live Shopping in Shopee

  When starting**live shopping at Shopee** , it is essential to follow the rules to have a good time.
 This means you have to do what Shopee says when you're selling things or buying them on the platform.
-Let’s explore these[guidelines](https://seller.shopee.com.my/edu/article/1326) to ensure a better shopping experience:
+Let’s explore these [guidelines](https://seller.shopee.com.my/edu/article/1326) to ensure a better shopping experience:

 1. You can only add up to 500 products to the orange bag during one livestream.
 2. Sellers can't use phrases like “Add to Orange Bag” or “Send PM” to share links.
 It is prohibited during the stream or on social media outside the Shopee app.